• Facebook

 How long will meatballs stay fresh?

-Leftover meatballs will stay fresh in the refrigerator for up to 3 days, and in the freezer for 2 months.
+Leftover meatballs will stay fresh in the refrigerator in an airtight container for up to 3 days, and in the freezer for 2 months.

 A slow cooker filled with grape jelly meatballs with a serving spoon in it.

-I make these grape jelly meatballs for all my gatherings, and they’re so popular that I never have any left over!
+I make these grape jelly meatballs for all my gatherings.
+They are a perfect party appetizer because they are sweet, savory and packed with flavor.
+They are so popular that I never have any leftovers!

 Grape Jelly Meatballs